FERS Pension Calculator

 Retiring at your MRA with 10 to 29 years of service triggers a permanent 5% reduction for each full year under 62.
 Retire at 57 with 15 years and you lose 25% of your pension, forever.
 You can avoid it by postponing your annuity start to age 62, but you receive nothing in between.

-What is the FERS supplement?
+What is the FERS Special Retirement Supplement?

 No. FERS does not offer a lump sum pension option at retirement.
 You receive a monthly annuity for life.
 If you leave federal service before retirement eligibility, you can refund your employee contributions, but doing so forfeits all future annuity rights.
 VSIP (up to $25,000) is a separate voluntary separation payment, not a pension lump sum.